How to buy lawn care insurance

 It’s worth noting that some carriers will allow you to name additional insured parties on your policy at no extra cost.
 For example, this is useful if your lawn care business works for a homeowners’ association that could be held liable because of alleged negligence on your part.

-No matter which lawn care insurance policies you decide are right for your business, don’t cut corners just to cut down on premium costs.
-Buy the plan that offers the best protection so you don’t end up paying out of pocket for unexpected incidents.
+No matter which lawn care insurance policies you decide on, don’t cut corners just to lower premium costs.
+Buy the plan that offers the best protection so that you don’t end up paying out of pocket for unexpected incidents.

-When purchasing commercial property insurance, consider a replacement-value option, which covers the cost of replacing a stolen, 3-year-old lawnmower with a brand-new equivalent.
-Cash-value policies are generally cheaper but reimburse you only for the lawnmower’s current value, leaving your business to foot the extra cost of replacing it with a new model.
+Cash value policies are generally cheaper, but reimburse you only for the lawnmower’s current value, leaving your business to foot the extra cost of replacing it with a newer model.

 Similarly, you may be tempted to purchase lawn care insurance with a high deductible because the premiums are cheaper.
-But if you lose an essential and particularly expensive piece of gear, a low deductible will help minimize your out-of-pocket costs.
+However, if you lose an essential and particularly expensive piece of gear, a low deductible would help minimize your out-of-pocket costs.

-Complete Insureon’s easy online application today to compare insurance quotes for your lawn care business from top-rated U.S. carriers and protect your business.
-Once you find the right policies for your business needs, you can begin coverage in less than 24 hours.
+Complete Insureon’s easy online application today to get insurance quotes for your lawn care business from top-rated U.S. carriers and find the best coverage for your business.
+Once you find the right policies for your business needs, you can begin coverage and receive your certificate of insurance in less than 24 hours.